Embedding Trajectory for Out-of-Distribution Detection in Mathematical Reasoning: Theoretical Analysis of Section sec:Theoretical

-\paragraph{Modeling.} We observe the ``pattern collapse'' phenomenon in the output space in Figure \ref{img:embedding_comparison}.
-We abstract this phenomenon in Figure \ref{img:pattern_collapse}, which compares the trajectory trend between different samples in the mathematical reasoning and text generation scenarios.
+\paragraph{Modeling.} We observe the ``{\it pattern collapse}'' phenomenon in the output space in Figure \colorref{img:embedding-comparison}.
+We abstract this phenomenon in Figure \colorref{img:pattern-collapse}, which compares the trajectory trend between different samples in the mathematical reasoning and text generation scenarios.

 We specify that $[{\boldsymbol y}_i]_L = {\boldsymbol F}_i(L) \sim \mathcal{N}(\boldsymbol{c}, \Sigma^2)$, where